joliva-ob/onebox-dynamic-pricing/README.md

 + eureka details from config
 + log requested url + origin ip address
 + Añadir identificador único a las transacciones (traceID)
++ export status and version to /info and /health like onebox microservices